Masters And Edges

 Bitcoin has seven entry points (at the time of writing hard-coded in chainparams.cpp).
 They are owned by Pieter Wuille, Matt Corallo, Luke Dashjr, Christian Decker, Jonas Schnelli, Peter Todd, and Sjors Provoost.
 When a new Bitcoin node starts, it discovers the network through one or a few of those seven “master” nodes.

-Ethereum has ten “boostrap” nodes (at the time of writing hard-coded in mainnet_bootnodes.json), which were introduced in the first days of their project.
+Ethereum has ten “bootstrap” nodes (at the time of writing hard-coded in mainnet_bootnodes.json), which were introduced in the first days of their project.
 Who owns them, I’m not sure, the file doesn’t disclose their names.

 It is inevitable.
 There is no other way to build a decentralized system.